bdwgc/bdwgc/docs/leak.md

 generate additional bogus leak reports, since the collector itself drops some associated objects.

-The same is generally true of thread support.
+The same is generally true of multi-threading support.
 However, the correct leak reports should be generated with LinuxThreads, at least.

 On a few platforms (currently Linux/i686, Linux/x86_64 and SPARC), `GC_MALLOC` also causes some more information about its call stack to be saved in the